jeffvance/openshift-ceph-ex/MYSQL.md

 bash# exit
 ```

-Delete the mysql container so we can create it from a pod or re-run docker to create it later:
+Delete the mysql container so we can create it from a pod later:

 ```
 $ docker stop <mysql-container-ID>